brinvex/brinvex-util-revolut/README.md

-# Brinvex Revolut Utils
+# Brinvex-Util-Revolut

 ## Introduction

-_Brinvex Revolut Utils_ is a compact Java library which enables developers to easily extract and work with data from Revolut trading account reports.
+_Brinvex-Util-Revolut_ is a compact Java library which enables developers to easily extract and work with data from Revolut trading account reports.

 Working with Revolut trading account files is often a tedious work.